FirespriteLtd/website/site/content/careers/_index.md

   body: >-
-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown to over 130 developers creating amazing experiences on bleeding edge hardware.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown to over 130 developers creating amazing experiences using the very latest tools on bleeding edge hardware.
 team:
   show: false
   title: The Team